 In North America, are used to celebrating Christmas as one of our biggest celebrations of the year.
 However in Russia, it’s the New Year that is the biggest celebration.
 I’m sure this is due to communist times as an atheist state, banning Christian Christmas celebrations, instead focussing on the New Year.
 Christmas in Russia follows the Julian calendar and is celebrated on the 7th of January.

-New Years feasts always included Shuba Salad or Herring Under a Fur Coat, Beet Borscht, Piroshki, Kholodets, Olivye, Pelmeni and a popular honey type of cookie called Pryaniki.
+New Years feasts always included Shuba Salad or Herring Under a Fur Coat, Piroshki, Kholodets, Olivye, Mimoza Salad, a popular honey type of cookie called Pryaniki and more!
 This is classic Russian food at it’s best!

 You will either love Shuba Salad or Herring Under a Fur Coat, or you will hate it.
 The Russian climate is suited to growing root vegetables, and beet and potatoes feature heavily in our culture.
 Russians also have a love affair with mayonnaise, heading back to imperial Russian times.
 Shuba Salad or Herring Under a Fur Coat is a perfect marriage of ‘very Russian’ food tastes.